Andrew Cuomo: Density control efforts may be working; hospital demand still outpacing supply

-New York Gov. Andrew Cuomo on Wednesday said there is evidence that “density control” measures and restrictions could be having a positive effect on hospitalization rates, but that supply is still outpacing projected need amid the coronavirus outbreak.
+New York Gov. Andrew Cuomo on Wednesday said there is evidence that “density control” measures and restrictions could be having a positive effect on hospitalization rates, but that need is still outpacing projected supply amid the coronavirus outbreak.

 Mr. Cuomo said New York City would launch a pilot program to close some city streets to cars and open them up for pedestrians.